Time Management Tips for Freelancers

 4. Remember that you're in charge of your time.

 As a freelancer, your responsibility is to do what you say you're going to do, to the best of your ability, to help your client achieve their goals.
 You do this in exchange for money.
 No matter how much you like the work or the client, don't forget that essential fact.
 Your loyalty should be to yourself and your business.
-All your other choices about which clients to take – and keep – should extend from there.
+All your other choices about which clients to take – and keep – should proceed from there.

 Does that mean you can't help a client out in an emergency?
 Just the opposite.
 It's always a good idea to accommodate client requests when you're able.
 It builds the relationship and inspires trust and confidence.
 Plus, it's just the decent thing to do.

-But, if at any point, you start to feel like your client has fallen into the habit of telling, not asking you, to do more work, start gently establishing boundaries ASAP.
+But if at any point, you start to feel like your client has fallen into the habit of telling, not asking you, to do more work, start gently establishing boundaries ASAP.
 It's not helpful to anyone if you both get confused about the way things work.
 Which brings us to...

 5. Say no.

-Finally, the most important skill any working person possesses, whether they work for a company or for themselves, is the ability to gracefully draw the line.
+Finally, the most important skill any working person possesses, whether they work for a company or for themselves, is the ability to draw boundaries.
 Don't be afraid to turn down a job you don't have time to do, push back against added work that doesn't interest you or add to your portfolio, or negotiate for more time or money, if you need, want, and deserve it.

 One of the greatest benefits to the freelance lifestyle is that no one can tell you what to do – at least not the way a manager can tell an employee.
 Don't squander it by forgetting that you're your own boss.